-\ NB: The available evidence relating to Respiratory Tract Suctioning is associated with ventilation.
+NB: The available evidence relating to Respiratory Tract Suctioning is associated with ventilation.
 In line with a precautionary approach open suctioning of the respiratory tract regardless of association with ventilation has been incorporated into the current (COVID-19) AGP list.
 It is the consensus view of the UK IPC cell that only open suctioning beyond the oro-pharynx is currently considered an AGP i.e. oral/pharyngeal suctioning is not an AGP.
-The evidence on respiratory tract suctioning is currently being reviewed by the AGP Panel.
+This applies to upper gastro-intestinal endoscopy also and as such it has also been changed to reflect risk associated with suctioning beyond the oro-pharynx.